Published October 18, 2021 - Updated every Monday

 I do not know of any lab in Italy or elsewhere that can get results faster than that.

-Italy also announced its own national version of this pass, which is now live - find out more on the Italian government's dedicated website here.
+Italy has its own national version of this pass, find out more on the Italian government's dedicated website here.

-This is a way of proving you have been fully vaccinated, have recently made a full recovery from Covid, or have had a recent negative test result.
-It's officially live as of July 1 - for more information, click here.
+It's a way of proving you have been fully vaccinated, have recently made a full recovery from Covid, or have had a recent negative test result.
+It's live now - for more information, click here.

 Italy has been assigning color codes to the various regions, based on infection rates.